LIII-XXII/ansible_managemynetwork/README.md

     target: "ACCEPT"
 ```

 In contrast to the common ansible convention of defning group variable values within the actual group scope we need a more global group containing all hosts like **tags_allhosts**.
-The assocition to the group(s) is done via a dict item representing the actual group name.
+The association to the group(s) is done via a dict item representing the actual group name.
 In this example the groups are *openwrthosts* and *openwrtaccesspoints*.

 ```
 openwrt_packagesinstallgroup: